scalesocket/scalesocket/README.md

 ## About

-ScaleSocket lets you to wrap a script or binary, and serve it over websockets.
-Clients then connect to *rooms* at `wss://example.com/exampleroom`.
+ScaleSocket is a command line tool that lets you to wrap a script or binary, and serve it over websockets.
+Clients then connect to *rooms* (a.k.a. channels) which have a unique URL (`wss://example.com/exampleroom`).
 Connecting to a room spawns a new process of the wrapped binary.
 Subsequent connections to the same room share the process.

 ## Documentation